amoslangat/ORACLE-FUSION-RPORTS/README.md

 # ORACLE-FUSION-RPORTS
-The report reconciles rhe invoices from AR and AP in oracle fusion.
+The report reconciles the invoices from AR and AP in oracle fusion.